wp-plugins/zbplayer/readme.txt

 ===zbPlayer ===
 Contributors: zubaka
 Donate link: http://gilevich.com/
-Tags: mp3, flash player, audio, easy control, noJS, small mp3 player, embed, media player, music player, mp3 player Requires at least: 3.5
+Tags: mp3, flash player, audio, easy control, noJS, small mp3 player, embed, media player, music player, mp3 player, cyrillic mp3 player
+Requires at least: 3.5
 Tested up to: 3.5
-Stable tag: 1.2
+Stable tag: 1.3
 License: Dual Licensed under the MIT and GPLv2 or later

 zbPlayer is a small and very easy plugin.
 It does one thing: capture mp3 links and insert a small flash player instead.

 == Description ==

 zbPlayer is a very easy audio plugin - you can select some options like: include Download link or no, enable autoplay or no and setup width of player.
 Other things will be done by zbPlayer plugun automatically.
+One nice feature - player support cyrillic filenames without problem.

 == Installation ==